ptorru/octoml-cli-tutorials/README.md

 3. `octoml deploy`: Deploys a Docker container to a locally hosted endpoint.
 After completion of this command, you may run `docker ps` to confirm the a container has been successfully generated for you.

-4. To run inferences against the container, follow our [tutorials](https://github.com/octoml/octoml-cli-tutorials/tree/main/tutorials#demos) for examples on how to configure an appropriate `run.py` file for your specific model.
+4. To run inferences against the container, follow our [tutorials](https://github.com/octoml/octoml-cli-tutorials/tree/main/tutorials#demos) for examples on how to configure an appropriate `run.py` file for your specific model. `run.py` provides a standard schema on how to run inferences against the OctoML-deployed model, while requiring you to customize the pre- and post-processing code for your own model use case.

-**You can run the commands above with or without an OctoML account.
-If you run them without setting an OctoML API token beforehand, we do not upload your model to the OctoML platform.**

 ## Sign up for an OctoML account/ authenticate to access advanced features including model acceleration and benchmarking
 OctoML combines state-of-the-art compiler technologies (TVM, ONNX-RT, and others) to give you the best-performing package for any model.
 To access OctoML's acceleration and benchmarking services, you will need to [sign up for an OctoML account](https://learn.octoml.ai/private-preview) and create an API token using the OctoML web UI.

 5. `octoml setup acceleration`: Prompts you for information required for acceleration, including an OctoML API access token, hardware, and dynamic shape disambiguation.
 Populates the information into your input configuration file for downstream use in `octoml package` and `octoml deploy`.
-If you do not wish to do so, please make sure to configure your input configuration file manually with the requisite fields for acceleration before calling `octoml package -e` or `octoml package -a`.
+If you do not wish to do so, please make sure to configure your input configuration file manually with the requisite fields for acceleration before calling `octoml package -e` or `octoml package -a`. **If you get stuck trying to select hardware, make sure to press the space button before the return button.**

 6. `octoml package -e`: We recommend running acceleration in express mode, which completes within 20 minutes.
 If you are willing to wait for several hours for potentially better latency via a fuller exploration of the optimization space, run `octoml package -a` for full acceleration mode.
 Both modes return the best-performing package with minimal latency for each hardware you've selected, after exploring multiple acceleration strategies including TVM, ONNX-RT, and the native training framework.
 After this step we recommend that you directly send this built container to a remote cloud repository for downstream remote usage.